How to install PostgreSQL on Ubuntu 24.04 LTS

 GRANT ALL ON SCHEMA public to cherry_servers;

-Without setting the above permission we can’t create a table using the user cherry_servers inside the learning database.
+Without setting the above permission, we can't create a table using the user cherry_servers inside the learning database.

 To connect to the learning database as user cherry_servers type: